Speedy Pit Stop - Automotive Diagnostics

 In short, I solve difficult problems because I've worked across all the layers where they typically arise: mechanical, electrical, and digital.

-The boom was immobilized in a raised and rotated position due to hidden electrical faults in the control box and a main harness, preventing it from being trailered until repairs were made.
+This boom was immobilized in a raised and rotated position due to hidden electrical faults in the control box and a main harness, preventing it from being trailered until repairs were made.

-Oscilloscopes are vital in modern automotive diagnostics, enabling technicians to analyze electrical signals, communication protocols, sensor outputs, and even mechanical system performance, helping to identify issues that span both electronics and mechanical components.
+Oscilloscopes are vital in modern diagnostics, enabling technicians to analyze electrical signals, communication protocols, sensor outputs, and even mechanical system performance, helping to identify issues that span both electronics and mechanical components.

 GL